 Please let your teacher know if your child is going to be absent or arrive 15 minutes or more after their normal arrival time.

 If your child will be absent because they are sick with a contagious illness, please let the our staff know so that other families can be alerted to look for symptoms in their children.
 Please note that in light of our policies and State regulations, we maintain full confidentiality of the identity of child who has illness.

 The Curious Caterpillar reserves the right to assess the appropriateness of the placement of your child in our program in relation to meeting the needs of your child and the other children in the program.
-If the Director feels that the school cannot meet the needs of a child or a child’s family, the child’s enrollment will be ended.
+If the Director feels that the program cannot meet the needs of a child or a child’s family, the child’s enrollment will be ended.
 Any deposit or fees paid are non-refundable.

 The Curious Caterpillar reserves the right to modify any of the conditions of this agreement upon 60 days written notice to the parent(s) or guardians.

 Children do not have to be potty trained to enter The Curious Caterpillar.
 Using the toilet is a learning process and we honor each child’s individual pace.
 Children are invited to use the potty multiple times during the day once they begin potty training.
 When you feel your child is ready to use the potty, please let us know.
 We do not directly train your child, but will work with you to create a potty training plan for school.

 If your child is in diapers, we request that you please supply the school with the following items: